How to Say German in German? A Quick Guide on Deutsch, Deutsche, Deutscher and more.

 - Er spricht recht gutes Deutsch. – He speaks German very well.

 They are pronounced [dɔʏ̯tʃ] or [dɔʏ̯tʃe] in the IPA transcription.
-You can listen to the pronunciation here.
+Listen to the pronunciation.

 How to Translate “In German”